How To Read An Electricity Facts Label (EFL)

 Energy Charges and Average Electricity Pricing

 The Electricity Price section gives you the average electricity rate at three different usage levels and a breakdown of the charges, fees and credits for the plan.
 This helps you understand how your usage will affect your electricity rate.

 Here are the most common types of charges, fees and credits you will see on an EFL:

-If you want to see how to use this information to estimate your electricity bill, go to the last section on this page.
+If you want to see how to use this information to estimate your electricity bill, check out our post on how your Texas electric bill is calculated.

 TDU Delivery Charges